spncrhrstn/spencerharston.com/src/now.md

 ## Doing

-I'm creating a fairly simple application to generate math worksheets in the browser.
-I wanted to learn some modern build tools, so I ended up going with Typescript and Vite.
-The app is working well currently, have some more features and minor bugs to work out.
-I get around to it when I have time.
+I'm creating a fairly simple application to generate math worksheets in the browser, using Typescript and Vite.
+The app is working well currently, have one more feature I'd like to get in and then I'll consider it v1.0.

 ## Learning